Jack Orrison: Early life

 Besides being heard on Adam and Eve Orrison acted in the KDKA radio series Under Western Skies, starting on November 10, 1937.
-From January 26, 1938 to May 10, 1938 the western series was heard on the NBC Blue Network until reverting to a local series, until leaving the air in 1939.
+From January 26, 1938, to May 10, 1938, the western series was heard on the NBC Blue Network before reverting to a local series, until leaving the air in 1939.

-On February 15, 1939 Orrison resigned from KDKA radio to move to New York City.
+On February 15, 1939, Orrison resigned from KDKA radio to move to New York City.
 A 1942 Billboard article stated that he was one of the American Federation of Radio Artists members who’d entered military service.

 Post-World War II acting career

 Orrison's post-war acting work included being added to the cast of the CBS radio serial Strange Romance of Evelyn Winters.
 He was also in an episode of the 1948 radio series Call the Police.

 From 1949 to 1954 Orrison played Sergeant Brady in The Plainclothesman on the DuMont Television Network.
 This was a police procedural drama, seen through the eyes of an unnamed lieutenant.
 With exception to one flashback segment, the lieutenant was never seen, leaving Orrison's Sergeant Brady as the only character viewers saw each week.

 From 1949 to 1951 he appeared on six episodes of DuMont's Captain Video and His Video Rangers as Commissioner of Public Safety Bell.

 Orrison continued to work in radio, and from 1955 to 1957 he was heard on six episodes of X Minus One.
 He was on episodes of John Steele, Adventurer (1949) and Gang Busters (1955).